voqtuyen/voqtuyen.github.io/about.markdown

 - 👯 I’m looking to collaborate on machine learning and data related fields
 - 💬 Ask me about anything :)
 - 📫 How to reach me: voqtuyen@gmail.com
-- :cyclone: Mindset: open, flexible and relative
+- 🤡 Mindset: open, flexible and relative
 - ⚡ Fun fact: :D